theodumont/video-logging/README.md

 Python script that can be used to quickly organize rushes from a video shooting session.

-> :warning: Work in progress!
+> :warning: The tool is not perfect but it shouldn't break anything :smile:

 ## Table of contents